rabbit-my/DAPD/README.md

 cd CLIP
 pip install .
 ```
-This code is built on top of the awesome toolbox [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch) so you need to install the dassl environment first.
+This code is built on top of the awesome toolbox [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch) so you need to install the dassl environment.

 ```
 git clone https://github.com/KaiyangZhou/Dassl.pytorch